mihawk/blog/02-login-against-active-directory/README.md

-# Authentification against Active Directory, Boss Filter for authentification/authorization.
+# Login against ActiveDirectory, Boss Filter for authentification/authorization.

 earlier this year, i had to connect and authenticate an user against Active Directory from erlang, [erlang/OTP](http://erlang.org) have ldap client include since R15,